We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A single coat of chalk paint is sufficient for many applications.
 If, however, you need to cover any visual imperfections, or if you want to create a two-tone decorative finish in which the bottom layer of paint shows through around the distressed edges, you can opt to apply a second coat in the same color or a lighter shade.

-Now, examine the finish.
-If you want a more polished matte look, keep it as is; otherwise, to achieve a subtly worn patina—a finish that chalk paint is famous for—distress the painted surface with medium-grit sandpaper, focusing on the edges or details you want to accentuate.
+Examine the finish.
+If you want a more polished matte look, keep it as is.
+Otherwise, to achieve a subtly worn patina, distress the painted surface with medium-grit sandpaper, focusing on the edges or details you want to accentuate.

 When you’re happy with the finish, seal the paint with one or more coats of clear or tinted wax, gently massaging the wax into the painted surface with a soft wax brush.
-As a rule of thumb, use a 500-milliliter tin of wax for every three to four liters of paint.
+As a rule of thumb, use a 500-milliliter tin of wax for every 3 to 4 liters of paint.
 Although wax can dry in less than a half hour, it’s best to let it sit overnight.
-Total curing of the wax can take up to three weeks, although the furniture is ready to use as soon as the wax is dry.
+Total curing of the wax can take up to 3 weeks, although the furniture is ready to use as soon as the wax is dry.

-Finally, reinstall any hardware you removed from the piece, and let your chalk-painted accent shine!
+Reinstall hardware, shelving, or other elements that you you removed from the piece, and let your upcycled accent piece shine!